obraunsdorf/playbook-creator/README.md

 If you quickly want to print your playbook.
 You can skip entering dimensions and margins.
 The page dimensions will be calculated automatically using your specified column and row count.

+### Deleting Plays etc.
+If you want to delete some particular plays, categories, formations or routes from the playbook, simply click `Delete` in the main menu and choose accordingly.
+Deleting a formation or route will not have an impact on existing plays.
+The players will keep their routes and their positions/alignments.
+Deleting a category will not delete the plays within that category.
+It will only un-assign all plays from that category.

+### Renaming Plays
+To rename a play you have to save it under a different name and then delete the old one.
+In particular:
+  1. Open the play you want to rename
+  2. Click `Play -> Save Play as` and choose a different play name (code name can be the same).
+  3. Afterwards click `Delete -> Plays` and choose the old one to delete it.

+This is a little bit inconvenient.
+There will be a feature to easily rename plays, soon -- or sooner if you help programming PBC ;-)  (see issue #25)

+### Importing from another Playbook
+You can import another playbook.
+This is useful, e.g., when your teammates had some ideas for new plays and want to send them to you to import it in the team's playbook.
+Just click `Playbook -> Import Playbook` in the main menu.

+This feature is not fully complete yet.
+You can see the current progress in issue #10.
+At the moment, when importing another playbook, it automatically imports all plays, categories, and formations from the other playbook.
+To make it easily visible which plays have been imported, their name is prefixed with 'imported_'.
+You can rename those plays after importing or you can delete them if you don't like them (see the sections above).

+Routes are not imported.
+Importing of routes is easily possible but I disabled it.
+If you urgently need to import routes, please make a comment to issue #10 or write an email to the mailing list.

 ### Further Help and Discussion
 If you have any questions or want to discuss about Playbook Creator, you can use the issue tracking system of Github https://github.com/obraunsdorf/playbook-creator/issues.
 Alternatively you can write an email to the following mailing list <pbc-users@freelists.org>.